NeilAMatthews/AAI-551-Final-Project/README.md

 ## Link to the original dataset
 https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption?select=AEP_hourly.csv

-## Students
+## Students(hover to see what they did)
-- Christopher Kaldas
+- Christopher Kaldas: <implemented src processing files>
-- Neil Mathews
+- Neil Mathews: <implemented MAIN and also implemented src files.
+Researched real life implementations that we are applying this project for.>

 ## Problem
 We analyze and forecast hourly electricity demand (MW) using the AEP hourly dataset.
 Accurate demand forecasting helps utilities plan generation, reduce cost, and improve grid reliability.